ORT-JAVASCRIPT(1) General Commands Manual ORT-JAVASCRIPT(1)

 Directory containing external source files.
 The default is to use the install-time directory.

-Output consists of the "ort" namespace with classes that fill data from the JSON into a DOM tree by operating on elements having specific classes.
+Output consists of an ES2021 "ort" namespace with classes that fill data from the JSON into a DOM tree by operating on elements having specific classes.
+(While ES2021 is an official baseline; in practice, output code conforms to ES7 or even ES6.)
 The output of is fully documented using TypeDoc.

 All data produced by ort-javascript is contained within a namespace "ort".
 For example, let "foo" be a struct defined in the configuration.